-I should also note that some site advise that you wait until circumcisions and umbilical cords heal (a couple of weeks after birth) before doing anything but sponge baths, but I found just as many sites that gave the go ahead so don’t panic if you get them wet before that time.
-It looks like they aren’t Gremlins after all.
-Dang.
+I should also note it’s recommended that you wait until circumcisions and umbilical cords heal (a couple of weeks after birth) before doing anything other than sponge baths.

 Fill the sink, tub, pickle barrel, or whatever you’re bathing them in with warm water.
 If you’re bringing them in a bath with you, fill the tub beforehand so you’re not acclimatizing yourself to the heat then adding more and more hot so you’re swimming in lava by the time you add in the baby.
 You’re shooting in the area of 100 degrees Fahrenheit or 38 degrees Celsius.